Tol1/connect-couchdb/README.md

 ## Requirements

 - couchdb 1.2.x
-- yacw 0.1.x : the couchdb wrapper.
+- cradle 0.6.x : the couchdb wrapper.
 Should be easy to use another one.
-- expresso (only for tests)
+- mocha (only for tests)

 ## Installation